The Rhanich email the Rhanich

 are seen frequently.
 Because of the grain stores there are armies of sparrows

 and other small song birds hanging around the house and stables.
-Jackdaws and

 crows frequent the farm in large numbers and across the valley a pair of